 Taxes vary greatly by jurisdiction.
 For any financial, tax, or legal matters, we recommend consulting your own professionals.
 While we cannot provide you with specific tax guidance, users should be aware that any exchange of crypto (e.g. ETH to WBTC) may be a taxable transaction in their jurisdiction.
 In certain jurisdictions, users may be able to recognise short or long term capital gains or losses when selling Sets they’ve acquired rather than after each rebalance.
 Because of the variety of outcomes based on jurisdictions, we are unable to provide a definitive answer to the tax treatment of TokenSets.

-Security of our system is of the utmost importance to us.
+The security of our system is of the utmost importance to us.
 We recognise the complexity of the protocol, the difficulties in deploying issue-free software, and the responsibility of maintaining a value-bearing protocol.
 Therefore, we’ve made a considerable effort to ensure the system has been reviewed by top security firms such as ABDK, iosiro and PeckSheild and heavily scrutinised line by line internally.
 We reached out to PeckShield for our audit, which you can see here:

 PeckShield Audit [January 8th, 2020]